-These four distinct regions the RIAA characteristic its familiar flat-steep-flat-steep these.
-The shape is sometimes shown instead as a series of a gular lines but these are merely asymptotes to the current revided the recording and replay networks are as near dentical as possible, the exact shape of the response does not make a lot of difference.
-It therefore makes sense to use a series of curves which can easily be replicated to a high teel of accuracy rather than an idealized, sharp-cornered response which could only be approximated with difficulty
+These four distinct regions give the RIAA characteristic its familiar flat-steep-flat-steep shape.
+The shape is sometimes shown instead as a series of angular lines but these are merely asymptotes to the curves.
+Provided the recording and replay networks are as near identical as possible, the exact shape of the response does not make a lot of difference.
+It therefore makes sense to use a series of curves which can easily be replicated to a high level of accuracy rather than an idealized, sharp-cornered response which could only be approximated with difficulty.